irods/irods_docs/docs/system_overview/configuration.md

     "irods_port": 1247,

     // (Optional)
-    // The algorithm used to encrypt the control plane communications.
-    // This must be the same across all iRODS servers in a Zone.
-    "irods_server_control_plane_encryption_algorithm": "AES-256-CBC",

-    // (Optional)
-    // The number of hash rounds used in the control plane communications.
-    // This must be the same across all iRODS servers in a Zone.
-    "irods_server_control_plane_encryption_num_hash_rounds": 16,

-    // (Optional)
-    // The encryption key required for communicating with the iRODS grid control plane.
-    "irods_server_control_plane_key": "32_byte_server_control_plane_key",

-    // (Optional)
-    // The port number on which the control plane listens.
-    "irods_server_control_plane_port": 1248,

-    // (Optional)
     // Location of a file of trusted CA certificates in PEM format.
     // Note that the certificates in this file are used in conjunction with the system
     // default trusted certificates.